The First French Revolution Happened During the Middle Ages

 There was also a social impact because of the way that social and political elites hoarded resources.
 A simplistic way to think about the Black Death and the economy is that the population was reduced but the resources stayed the same, so everybody was better off.
 In practice, it didn’t work that way.

 We did see some absolute improvement in everybody’s quality of life, but relative inequality probably increased.
-Although there should have been more resources available, in practice, those resources weren’t shared out equally because of the way taxation and labor laws were enacted and also because land market worked in a way that privileged noble ownership over ownership by commoners.
+Although there should have been more resources available, in practice, those resources weren’t shared out equally because of the way taxation and labor laws were enacted and also because land markets worked in a way that privileged noble ownership over ownership by commoners.

 Daniel Finn